vairis223/vairis223/README.md

 <h1 align="center">Hi 👋, I'm Vairis Strazdins</h1>
 <h3 align="center">A Software developer from Latvia</h3>

 <p align="center">Welcome to my GitHub profile!
 I'm a passionate software developer with a focus on Java.
-Currently, I'm working on the Flight-planner application, a simple flight planning aplication where we can add flights, delete flights and search flights.</p>
+Currently, I'm working on the Flight-planner application, a simple flight planning aplication where we can add, delete and search flights.</p>

 - 🔭 My currently project [Fligth-planner aplication](https://github.com/vairis223/flight-planner)!